How to fix your post-pregnancy belly? Everything to know about the Tummy Tuck

 You’ll understand the difficult challenge of losing your belly pooch after pregnancy.
 It takes months of recovery.
 Meanwhile, you have the full-time responsibility of a newborn to care for.
 Nonetheless, when you can finally prioritise yourself again, here are some ways to improve the appearance of your mummy tummy.

 1. Change your diet to prioritise protein and fibre.
 Also, choose whole foods over processed ones.
 You’ll find it more difficult to overindulge while nourishing your body.
 Don’t forget to include your favourite treats from time to time so your lifestyle is sustainable.
+Maintaining a healthy lifestyle is essential for long-term results and helps prevent the need for repeat procedures.

 2. Include regular exercise 3-4 times per week.
 A combination of resistance training and aerobic exercise helps to increase your calorie expenditure, build muscle strength and improve overall health and wellness.
+Achieving and maintaining a healthy weight through regular exercise can also optimise your body confidence and help preserve your results.

 3. Try skin tightening for mild skin concerns.
 Microwave, radiofrequency or another non-invasive body treatment can improve skin tightness and collagen production.
 This may be suitable for helping with mildly loose skin and stretch marks.